stefanluncanu24/Regression-of-Used-Car-Prices/README.md

 <h1>Code Overview</h1>

-<p>This repository contains code for data preprocessing, feature engineering, and building a machine learning model to predict car prices.
-The project involves cleaning and transforming data, extracting features, and using LightGBM with hyperparameter optimization to build a predictive model.</p>
+<p>This repository contains a comprehensive solution for the Kaggle Playground Series - Season 4, Episode 9 competition, focusing on predicting car prices using machine learning techniques.
+The project involves extensive data preprocessing, feature engineering, and building a predictive model with LightGBM, leveraging hyperparameter optimization to achieve optimal performance.</p>

 <h2>Table of Contents</h2>
 <ul>